pkardas/notes/books/designing-data-intensive-applications.md

 - detecting happens-before operations (btw. two operations might be considered concurrent when they overlap in time, not necessarily at the same time)
 - merge concurrently written values
 - use version vectors - version number per replica and per key, each replica incremets its own version number

+## Chapter 6: Partitioning

+Partitioning - breaking up the data into partitions (each piece of data belongs to exactly one partition).
+The main reason for partitioning is scalability - different partitions can be placed on different nodes.

+Partitioning is usually combined with replication.
+Copies of each partition are stored on multiple nodes.
+The goal with partitioning is to spread the data and the query load evenly across nodes.
+If every node takes fair share, eg. 10 nodes should be able to handle 10x much data.
+If partitioning is unfair ot is called skewed.
+Skew makes partitioning less effective.
+In order to reduce skew data needs to be distributed evenly.

+One way is to assign a continuous range of keys to each partition (PARTITION 1: A-B, PARTITION 2: C-D, ...).
+The ranges of keys are not necessarily evenly spaced, for example majority of entries with letter A. Partition boundaries need to be carefully selected by application developer with domain knowledge.
+Partitioning by data is problematic too - all writes going to single partition, whereas remaining partitions are idle.
+For example you could solve this issue by partitioning first by name (for example sensor name) and then by the time, this will balance the load.

+Skew can be reduced by using hash function that is evenly distributing data across partitions.
+The partition boundaries can be evenly spaced or chosen pseudorandomly (consistent hashing).

+Consistent Hashing - a way of evenly distributing load across an internet-wide system of caches such as CDN.
+Uses randomly chosen partition boundaries to avoid the need for central control or distributed consensus.

+Using hash of the key loses the ability to do efficient range queries (sort order lost).

+Hashing a key can reduce hot spots, but can not reduce them entirely.
+For example celebrity on social media can cause storm of activity - this may lead to many writes to the same key.
+It is up to application developer to handle hot spots - eg. add random prefix.

+Secondary indexes are slightly more problematic because they don't identify a record uniquely.
+There are 2 main approaches to partitioning a database with secondary indexes:

+- document-based (local index) - each partition have (local) partitioned secondary indexes, this means reading requires extra care.
+I am looking for a red car - needs to scatter query to two partitions - quite expensive.
+However, widely used.

+- term-based (global index) - instead of each partition having its own secondary index, we can construct a global index.
+A global index also needs to be partitioned - for example secondary key `color:red`, cars with names a-d on partition 0, rest on partition 1.
+Reads are more efficient, writes are slower.